Skip to main content

 5. Manage plans

 You can modify plan configurations to reflect changing business requirements, but certain limitations ensure billing consistency for existing customers.
-To review a plan’s current configuration and available management options, call the Get plan details endpoint and review the plan properties.
+To review a plan’s current configuration and available management options, make a GET call to the /v1/commerce/billing/plans/ endpoint and review the plan properties.
 The plan’s modifiable attributes determine which management actions you can perform, ensuring proper plan handling.

 Plan attributeUpdatablePossible management optionsImpact on existing subscriptions